 The Dispatch speaks very highly of Dodge as a commercial point, and his letter bears many complimentary features.
 We extract the following:

 “‘My experience in Dodge was a surprise all around.
 I found nothing as I pictured it in my mind.
 I had expected, from the descriptions I had read of it, to find it a perfect bedlam, a sort of Hogathian Gin Alley, where rum ran down the street gutters, and loud profanity and vile stenches contended for the mastery of the atmosphere.
 On the contrary, I was happily surprised to find the place in the daytime as quiet and orderly as a country village in Indiana, and at night the traffic in the wares of the fickle Goddess and human souls was conducted with a system so orderly and quiet as to actually be painful to behold.
 It is a most difficult task, I confess, to write up Dodge City in a manner to do impartial fairness to every interest; the place has many redeeming points, a few of which I have already mentioned.
 It is not nearly so awful a place as reports make it.
 It is not true that the stranger in the place runs a risk of being shot down in cold blood, for no offense whatever.”

 In the year 1878, the Topeka Times says, in a certain issue:

-We were down there again last week, and were surprised in the change in the city.
-It has built up wonderfully, has a fine court house, church, good schools, large business blocks, a good hall, first-class hotels, and two live newspapers.
+We were down there again last week and were surprised by the change in the city.
+It has built up wonderfully, has a fine courthouse, church, good schools, large business blocks, a good hall, first-class hotels, and two live newspapers.
 The editor of the Times was not in, but we saw Honorable D. M. Frost, the editor of the Globe.
 Dodge is coming out and is destined to be a city of considerable size.”